t-harith/Heterogeneous-Event-Manager/README.md

 # Heterogeneous-Event-Manager
-An offshoot of the Mudbath repo, the heterogeneous event manager is an exploration of implementing multicasted delegates and a observer model with varied sender and receiver types.
+An offshoot of the Mudbath repo, the heterogeneous event manager is an exploration of implementing an observer model with multi-casted delegates and sender-receiver functionality with heterogenous object types.

-Yet another event manager implemented in c++, but with a twist: more focus on subscribing to objects and dealing with all events that they publish as opposed to subscribing to events, no matter which object publishes them.
+It is yet another event system implemented in c++, but with a twist; it focusses on subscribing to objects and dealing with all events they publish (as opposed to subscribing to events themselves).

+It makes use of unions to keep track of pointers to multiple object types.

-This could have been implemented with classes for senders, receivers (or both) with inheritence, dynamic polymorphism and the likes, but wheres the fun in that?
+This could have been implemented with classes for senders, and receivers, (or both) with inheritance, dynamic polymorphism and the likes, but where’s the fun in that?

-Instead, you have this hacky, rather high-maintance, interface that stands as a testament to the fact that just because something can be done, doesn't always mean it should be :)
+Instead, you have this hacky (and rather high-maintenance,) interface that stands as a testament to how much you can push the limits of c++.